 What can we do about it?

-By better understanding what drives human behaviour, we can better control it and therefore mitigate the risks associated with it.
+By better understanding what drives human behaviour, we have a greater chance of controlling the risks associated with it.

 At their best, people are awe-inspiring, creative, courageous, inspirational, wonderful and intelligent.
 At their worst, they are evil, destructive, inappropriate, lazy, awful and useless.

-Behavioural Science is the understanding of the drivers of actual, rather than theoretical, human decision-making.
-It is relevant to all of us.
+Behavioural Science (BeSci) is the understanding of the drivers of actual, rather than theoretical, human decision-making.
+It is relevant to all of us for three reasons: